 The function will use SafeConfigParser, if Python 2.x is default Python interpreter, or ConfigParser for Python 3.x.
 See their documentation for details.

-The function reads JSON file FILENAME
+The function reads JSON file FILENAME and parses it.

-For example, let my.json
+For example, let my.json file contains:

 { "key": "value1", "object": { "key": "value2" }, "array": [1, { "key": "value3" } ] }